 The footnote contains two short strings of text providing important information that can be consumed quickly (e.g., location, date, and time details).

-Given the limited horizontal space in compact width, the analytics and description sections may be placed on separate pages and a page control added to allow the user to navigate between pages by swiping.
+Given the limited horizontal space in compact width, the chart and description sections may be placed on separate pages and a page control added to allow the user to navigate between pages by swiping.

-Similar to regular width, if there is no analytics section, a description paragraph can instead be included.
+Similar to regular width, if there is no chart section, a description paragraph can instead be included.
 This section again should not exceed four lines, and should only be used when it provides the user with valuable information.